 10. Check The Reasons For An Abandoned Cart

 There will be one-time customers who will never revisit your store.
-Some might be simply curious, and others may buy gifts for a friend, so they might not even be interested in your products.
+Some might be simply curious, and others may buy gifts for a friend, so they might not even be interested in your existing customers’ products.
 No matter why the customer doesn’t want to make an account, don’t make it compulsory to create one.
-In doing so, you are only reducing your eCommerce conversion rates

 11. Provide As Much Information As Possible